-With DNA matches identified at NDIS, both laboratories involved in the match have confirmation responsibilities.
+With DNA matches identified a NDIS both laboratories involved in the match have confirmation responsibilities.

-Responses to all candidate matches must be immediate.
-The final disposition of the candidate match to the NDIS custodian must be reported no later than 30 business days after receiving the match report.
+Responses to all candidate matches plust be immediate.
+The final disposition of the candidate match to the NDIS distodian must be reported no later than 30 business days after receiving the match retore.

-- 1. The CODIS staff will print out the Candidate Match Detail Reports from the CODIS system along with a Match Inventory list (a summary list of all the cases involved in the candidate Matches) and retrieve the corresponding files. - 2.
-Each candidate match report and corresponding file or LIMS case record must be reviewed to confirm whether or not the two profiles indeed match.
-The analyst reviewing the file must fill out a Candidate Match Confirmation Checklist. - 3.
-Fany modifications to the DNA profile are needed, a Profile Modification Form must be filled out by the Interpreting Analyst or the analyst reviewing the data (see section 4.6), and submitted to the CODIS group.
+- 1. The CODIS staff will print out the Candidate Match Detail Reports from the CODIS system along with a Match Inventory list (a summary list of all the cases involved in the candidate matches) and retrieve the corresponding files. - 2.
+Each condidate match report and corresponding file or LIMS case record must be reviewed to confirm whether or not the two profiles indeed match.
+The analyst eviewing the file must fill out a Candidate Match Confirmation Checklist.

+If any modifications to the DNA profile are needed, a Profile Modification Form must be filled out by the Interpreting Analyst or the analyst reviewing the data (see section 4.6), and submitted to the CODIS group.
 It is not necessary to wait for the profile to be modified to continue the confirmation process.